-Contributed capital derived from connections to the wastewater system increased by \$248,559 because the Districted annexed a homeowner's association to the District's wastewater system in July 2015 for which the District received \$90,000 and sewer lines and other property valued at \$147,063.
+Contributed capital derived from connections to the wastewater system decreased by \$248,559 because the Districted annexed a homeowner's association (Pt.
+Tiburon) to the District's wastewater system during the year ended June 30, 2016, for which the District received \$90,000, their sewer lines, and other property valued at \$147,063.
+Otherwise, there were no sources of contributed capital during the year ended June 30, 2017.